 Recent statistics shows that Gen Z Americans, which refers to people born between 1997 and 2012, are less interested in binge drinking alcohol than millennials, Gen Xers, and baby boomers.
 This is evidenced not only by survey data but also viral online campaigns that promote sobriety, such as Dry January 2025, a month-long challenge that originated in the UK to encourage people to stay alcohol-free throughout January.
-Young people are also responsible for the growing “sober curious” movement across the country, which contends that people should examine how much, when, and why they drink, without necessarily embracing abstinence.
-The popularity of Dry January, sober curious, and similar campaigns among millennials and particularly Gen Z adults is one of the many signs that point to evolving attitudes towards excess drinking.

 While alcohol consumption is down in this age group, Generation Z is misusing drugs at a higher rate than previous generations.

-Generation Z Substance Abuse Statistics
+Generation Z Substance Use Disorder Statistics

 Why Is Gen Z Less Interested In Alcohol?